 Should we upgrade to Windows 11?

 No one willingly wants to be a guinea pig, and it’s worth noting that Windows 10 will continue to be supported until 2025.

-There is also some essential hardware requirements when upgrading from Windows 10 to Windows 11.
+There are also some essential hardware requirements when upgrading from Windows 10 to Windows 11.